• Skip to primary navigation

 This is the banana oatmeal cookie that's acceptable to eat for breakfast!
 It's a foolproof recipe that yields a pillowy soft banana cookie every single time.

-The great thing about this recipe is the cookies are drop cookies, just like my banana nut bread cookies.
+The great thing about this recipe is the cookies are drop cookies, just like my banana cookies and banana nut bread cookies.

 This means there is no need to chill the dough.
 You just scoop and drop mounds of dough right onto a baking sheet.